Deindustrialisation by country: Post‑World War II and the Morgenthau Plan

 Worries about the sluggish recovery of the European economy, which before the war had depended on the German industrial base, and growing Soviet influence amongst a German population subject to food shortages and economic misery, caused the Joint Chiefs of Staff, and Generals Clay and Marshall to start lobbying the Truman administration for a change of policy.

 In July 1947, President Harry S. Truman rescinded on "national security grounds" the punitive occupation directive JCS 1067, which had directed the U.S. forces of occupation in Germany to "take no steps looking toward the economic rehabilitation of Germany [or] designed to maintain or strengthen the German economy".
 It was replaced by JCS 1779, which instead noted that "[a]n orderly, prosperous Europe requires the economic contributions of a stable and productive Germany."

 It had taken over two months for General Clay to overcome continued resistance to the new directive JCS 1779, but on July 10, 1947, it was finally approved at a meeting of the SWNCC.
 The final version of the document "was purged of the most important elements of the Morgenthau plan."

-Dismantling of (West) German industry ended in 1951, but "industrial disarmament" lingered in restrictions on actual German steel production, and production capacity, as well as in restrictions on key industries.
+The dismantling of West German industrial facilities largely ended in 1951, although elements of "industrial disarmament" continued through restrictions on steel production, industrial capacity, and certain strategic industries.
 All remaining restrictions were finally rescinded on May 5, 1955.
 "The last act of the Morgenthau drama occurred on that date or when the Saar was returned to Germany."

 Vladimir Petrov concluded: "The victorious Allies … delayed by several years the economic reconstruction of the war torn continent, a reconstruction which subsequently cost the US billions of dollars."

+Contemporary industrial decline and restructuring

+Germany had historically relied on relatively inexpensive pipeline gas from Russia to support the economic competitiveness of its energy-heavy industries.
+When Germany cut down on its gas imports from Russia in 2022, its energy prices risen, placing pressure on industries such as chemicals and steel that rely heavily on energy input.
+Germany has also phased out its nuclear power in April 2023.
+With renewable energy expansion not yet fully offsetting the loss of nuclear and Russian gas supplies, electricity prices in Germany remained among the highest in the world, with some estimates placing Germans paying three times the global average for electricity.

+Germany's industrial base has also heavily relied on its car manufacturing industry particularly on production of internal combustion engine (ICE) vehicles.
+But high energy costs and China's rapid emergence as a leading EV manufacturer, has placed significant strain on the industry, resulting in mass layoffs of automotive jobs with 51,500 lost in 2025.
+In 2026, Volkswagen announced it will cut 50,000 jobs by 2030 after experiencing large reductions in profits.